 Not only do we manufacture our scales and their internal components, but we also specialize in various weighing technologies.
 That includes the user interface and software that drives our fully digital scale indicators.

 Our digital indicator features advanced electronics and digital algorithms that ensure you’re always getting the most accurate weight value possible.
 It also features an intuitive, graphic interface and easy to understand menu that makes operating the scale a breeze.

-- USB: This is one of the most common choices, since it’s a universal interface and compatible with almost any computer system or device.
+USB: This is one of the most common choices.
+A USB is a universal interface and compatible with almost any computer system or device.
 With our free USB remote software, you can send data from your scale directly to a Microsoft Excel spreadsheet or Access Database file.
 You can also view the display and operate your scale through the connected computer(s).

-- Cloud: If you generate so much data that you either have or are debating moving to “the cloud,” this option allows you to process massive amounts of data over a secure connection without hard drives or dedicated servers.
-This is a great choice if you want to compile data from each of your locations in to one easy to access space.
+Cloud: If you generate so much data that you either have or are debating moving to “the cloud,” this option allows you to process massive amounts of data over a secure connection.
+You don’t need hard drives or dedicated servers.
+This is a great choice if you want to compile data from each of your locations into one easy-to-access space.

 Setpoint Output: Use this option for simple batching and simple PLC-type functions.
 Set up to eight target weights at a time and use them to power and shut down other equipment.
 These include control feeders, mixers, motors, valves, solenoids, and a variety of other devices.

 Input formulas and save them in the scale’s memory and control the behavior of the output lines based on the weight applied to the platform.
 Recall them as often as you need them.